JoachimLaviolette/AI-quiz/README.md

 ### Trophies

 The game also includes a **rewarding system** which consists in **unlocking trophies** for performing specific actions or series of actions (i.e. *Make a series of 5 right answers*)
 As soon as a trophy is unlocked, the user can witness a wizard showing the unlocked trophy's title.
-To know about how to unlock a trophy, the user can find a information list from **Serious-Lab website** (link forthcoming).
+To know about how to unlock a trophy, the user can find a information list from [Serious-Lab's website (link forthcoming)]().

 #### Communication with the backend